MachinisteWeb/node-atlas/README.en.md

 	// Once we have a valid connection between the client and our server... io.sockets.on('connection', function (socket) {

-		// ...stay tuned on the "create-item-button" demand... socket.on("server-render", function (data) {
+		// ...stay tuned on the `server-render` request... socket.on("server-render", function (data) {
 			var sessionID = socket.request.sessionID,
 				session = socket.request.session,